brendanmckeefry/PLSQL-Source/FT_PK_COST_WRITES_readme.txt

 	Modified on: 24/03/2015
 	Modified Log: 7510 (13676)
 	Changes Made:
-	1) IteChg.ICHCHNGDBYUSER was hardcoded to false; now written as per value passed in.
+	1) INSERT_ITECHG() IteChg.ICHCHNGDBYUSER was hardcoded to false; now written as per value passed in.
+        2) UPDATE_EXPCHA() Only updated field EXCCHAPERRATE; now also writes EXCRAWAMM, EXCEUROAMM, EXCCONAMM

 *********************************************************************************